Kom people (Cameroon): Economy and agriculture

-Agriculture and trade is the predominant thing done in Kom in order to earn a living.
-In the field of agriculture, the people produce food crops like, sweet and Irish potato, beans, corn, coco yams.
+Agriculture and trade is the predominant form of income for the Kom peoples.
+Because of fertile soil and moderate temperatures, many crops are farmed in the community.
+Maize, guinea corn, cocoyams, and yams are sold and traded, with the women of the community doing most of the farming.
+Men within the community handle tree cultures like raffia palms, plantains, and coffee.
 Coffee is the only cash crop produced in Kom.
 In trade, there are many cooperative unions that help in the marketing of coffee.
-Many Kom retailers buy stuff from places like Nigeria, Bamenda and Baffoussam.
+Locally dyed cloths are also sold.
+Many Kom retailers buy stuff from places like Nigeria, Bamenda and Bafoussam.
 Some buy right from Dubai; to retail in the main towns of Fundong, Njinikom and Belo.